 The cake is done when a cake tester or toothpick is inserted into the thickest part of the cake and has very few crumbs sticking to it when removed.
 It doesn’t need to be completely without crumbs.

 - Muffins – Fill 2/3 full and bake 22 to 25 minutes.

 - 2- 9″ round cake pans – bake for 30 to 35 minutes

 - 9×13 cake pan – bake for 35 to 40 minutes

 - Bundt Pan – bake 45 to 55 minutes.

 If you’re catching the cake decorating bug, here are a few more techniques to try!

 Don’t have time to make them now?
 Pin it for later!

-The holidays are all about having fun, and I love it when I can I can share the fun with children.
-Here are a couple of our previous activities!
+The holidays are all about having fun, and I love it when we can share the fun with children.
+What is your favorite kitchen activity with the kiddos?